powercloudsdn/documentation/terms-and-conditions/service-agreement.md

 ---
 title: Service Agreement
-description: We rely on a few simple and effective rules to ensure that we live up to a standard that surpasses that of our competitors
 ---

 ## Introduction
-Welcome to PowerCloud ("Company", "we", "our", "us")!
+Welcome to MikroCloud ("Company", "we", "our", "us")!

-These Terms of Service ("Terms", "Terms of Service") govern your use of our website located at mypowercloud.net (and any subdomains of mypowercloud.net) (together or individually termed "Service") operated by PowerCloud.
+These Terms of Service ("Terms", "Terms of Service") govern your use of our website located at mikrocloud.com (and any subdomains of mikrocloud.com) (together or individually termed "Service") operated by MikroCloud.

 Our Privacy Policy also governs your use of our Service and explains how we collect, safeguard and disclose information that results from your use of our web application.